Honorary Fellows

 Honorary Fellows are elected to the Academy at the Annual General Meeting in December each year and may use the FMedSci post-nominal.
 They are not eligible to participate in the Fellowship elections or to vote on Academy business.

-Nominations for Honorary Fellowship may be made by Ordinary Fellows and shall be submitted to the Nominations Committee, in writing, at any time during the year.
-Nominations should include the name, title, profession, qualifications, nationality, date of birth and usual place of residence of the candidate together with a note of the principal grounds on which the nomination is made.
+Nominations for Honorary Fellowship may be made by Ordinary Fellows and should be submitted to the Executive Director, using the nomination form provided on this page and should include a statement of the principal grounds on which the nomination is made.
+Find out more about the process for nominating Honorary Fellows.

-All nominations submitted will be considered by the Nominations Committee who will prepare a shortlist for consideration by Council in October.
+All valid nominations received will be reviewed and scored by the Nominations Committee who will prepare a shortlist for consideration by Council in October.
 Council will agree a final list for submission to the Fellowship at the Annual General Meeting.
+Up to three candidates may be elected as Honorary Fellows each year.

-The Nominations Committee will identify candidates for Honorary Fellowship in consultation with Council, Honorary Officers, Academy staff and whoever it so determines.
-In doing so the Committee will pay heed to its responsibility to promote and advance diversity in the Fellowship, actively exploring the many different paths that can lead to excellence.
+In identifying candidates for Honorary Fellowship the Nominations Committee will pay heed to its responsibility to promote and advance diversity in the Fellowship, actively exploring the many different paths that can lead to excellence.

 i.
 Have made a significant contribution to science, outside the conventional scope of biomedical and health research, e.g. in engineering, physical sciences, social sciences and beyond.